Berkanktk/CyberSecurity/README.md

 python -c "print ('A' * 100)" | ./<executable>
 ```

+### Variable Overwrite
+`TO BE ADDED`
 ## Return Oriented Programming (ROP)
 Return Oriented Programming (ROP) works by chaining together small pieces of code, called "gadgets," that are already present in the target program's memory space to perform a series of operations that the attacker desires.
 Each gadget typically ends with a "return" instruction that tells the program where to continue executing code after the gadget has finished.

 By carefully selecting and chaining together gadgets that end with a return instruction, attackers can construct a "ROP chain" that allows them to execute their own code on the target system.
 This technique can be used to bypass security measures such as Data Execution Prevention (DEP) and Address Space Layout Randomization (ASLR).
 ## Binary Security
 A tool that can detect binary security security mechanisms is `checksec`.
 I've written about the tool [here](/More/Binary%20Exploitation/Checksec/Readme.md).

 ### No eXecute (NX)
 NX is a hardware security feature that prevents execution of code from non-executable memory regions.
 This helps to prevent certain types of attacks, such as buffer overflow exploits, which attempt to execute malicious code by overwriting the memory.
+Also means no shellcode can be executed from the stack.

+### Position Independent Executable (PIE)
+PIE is a security feature that randomizes the base address of the program's code and data sections at runtime.
+This makes it more difficult for an attacker to predict the memory address of a vulnerable function or piece of data, and thus makes it harder to exploit certain types of vulnerabilities.

 ### Address Space Layout Randomization (ASLR)
 ASLR  is a security technique that randomizes the memory layout of a process at runtime.
 This makes it more difficult for an attacker to predict the memory address of a vulnerable function or piece of data, and thus makes it harder to exploit certain types of vulnerabilities.